afiodorov/afiodorov.github.io/_posts/2015-10-24-bad-statistics-case-study-1.md

 Context (paraphrasing):

 ~~~
-Raf: No couples in Chalkdust!
+Raf: No couples in the Chalkdust team!
 Me: Why?
 Raf: Had one bad experience before.
 Me: So your sample size is one?